How technology powers effective collaboration in the classroom

 3. Seesaw

 Seesaw is a digital portfolio or learning journal for K-6 students.
-They can view each other’s work and add peer feedback.
+It allows them to view each other’s work and add peer feedback, which helps them build a positive classroom community.

 5. BookCreator

-BookCreator is another type of digital portfolio where learners can create a book of their learning using multimedia.
-Educators and other learners can also collaborate on the books.
+BookCreator is another type of digital portfolio where students can create multimedia books showcasing their learning.
+Educators and peers can also collaborate on the books.

-Soundtrap is a tool for creating music and podcasts, which is great for student groups who gravitate to an auditory learning style.
+Soundtrap is a tool for creating music and podcasts.
+It’s a great option for student groups who gravitate toward auditory learning, allowing them to collaborate on audio projects.

-Hāpara Teacher Dashboard shows educators all of the Google Docs, Forms, Drawings and Sheets that learners recently accessed, including collaborative files.
-Educators can quickly preview a file and then leave formative feedback for group members to see.
+Hāpara Teacher Dashboard is a dashboard that shows educators all the Google files learners have recently accessed, including collaborative work.
+It allows educators to quickly preview a file and leave formative feedback for the entire group to see.

 Tips for implementing collaborative technology

-1. It needs to be easy to use.
+1. Classroom technology needs to be easy to use.

 Strategies for promoting positive student group dynamics

-When you ask learners to work in pairs or small groups, there are strategies that will help them have a positive experience.
+When you ask learners to work in pairs or small groups, setting them up for a positive experience is crucial.

-Educators also need to share guidelines for how to communicate during partner and group work, how to build on ideas, how to respectfully disagree and how to share responsibilities.
+Provide guidelines for communication during partner and group work.
+This could include how to build upon ideas, respectfully disagree and share responsibilities equitably.

-3. Give each learner a role in the group.
+3. Assign each learner a role in the group

-In a group activity or discussion, here are role possibilities that will give learners clear direction:
+In a group activity or discussion, here are roles that can learners clear direction:

 • Facilitator who manages the activity or discussion